 Speaking of setting up a new house, the 100円 (yen) shop will become your new best friend.
 When moving countries it is unlikely that you are able to bring all the household necessities for daily life.
 So, it is time to buy new towels, cutlery, cooking utensils and more.
 100 yen shops are prevalent throughout Japan and sell all of these household goods and more at a low price.
 They are usually reasonable quality also.
 If you are starting work in Japan, it is possible you won’t get your first paycheck until 2 months after moving, so using the 100 yen shop is a great way to save money while still making sure you have the essentials.

-This is a point that comes up again and again when talking about simply traveling to Japan, but is also relevant when moving to Japan.
-Japan is a largely cash-based society and so carrying a reasonable amount of cash is normal.
-While carrying a lot of cash may feel unsafe in some countries, Japan has a very low crime rate and so it is quite low risk to have cash with you.
-This is especially relevant when first moving to Japan, as it can take some time to get credit cards or cashless payment apps set up.
+This is a point that often comes up when discussing travel to Japan, but it’s equally relevant when moving there.
+Japan is largely a cash-based society, so carrying a reasonable amount of cash is normal.
+While carrying large amounts of cash might feel unsafe in some countries, Japan’s very low crime rate makes it relatively low risk.
+This is particularly important when first relocating, as setting up credit cards or cashless payment apps can take some time.